 The Discovery Rule

 In some cases, the “discovery rule” may extend the time limit for filing a lawsuit.
 This rule applies when the victim did not immediately discover the extent or cause of their injuries.
-In such circumstances, the two-year countdown may commence from the date when the victim realized, or should have reasonably realized, the link between the dog bite and their injuries.
+In such circumstances, the two-year countdown may commence from the date when the victim realized, or should have reasonably realized, the link between the bite and their injuries.

 It’s essential to recognize that although you have a two-year window to initiate a dog bite lawsuit, it’s wise to begin the process promptly.
 Promptly consulting with an experienced Philadelphia dog bite attorney can help you gather evidence while it’s still fresh, locate witnesses, and build a case for compensation.